bigcompany/run-remote-service/ReadMe.md

 ## Introduction

-This module is a minimalist representation of what [hook.io](hook.io) uses to send service requests to our elastic worker pool.
+This small module is what [hook.io](hook.io) uses to send microservice requests to our elastic worker pool.
 You are encouraged to use this module as-is, or modify it to suite your needs.

-This project ( and other modules ) are in the process of being pulled out of hook.io's core Hook resource found [here](https://github.com/bigcompany/hook.io/tree/master/lib/resources/hook) and will soon be a dependency in hook.io itself.

 If you are interested in contributing please let us know!

+## Features

+ - Basic round-robin strategy
+ - Configurable worker pool